-FUSEBOX: A new space for young creatives in Kingston Upon Thames
+FUSEBOX: For young creatives in Kingston Upon Thames

 I’ve been sniffing around the building site at the back of John Lewis in Kingston for ages.
-As soon as I heard the renovation would include a brand new co-working space – something I’ve been seeking for ages – my interest was piqued I had also heard that the project would include some space for…
+I had heard the renovation was going to include a co-working space.
+This piqued my interest!
+I had also heard that the project would include some space for Creative Youth.
+They are a local charity working with young…

-I can’t quite believe we’re a month into 2023 already!
-I don’t know about you, but unlike previous years, I really enjoyed January.
-I eased myself into the New Year and found myself relaxed, with a chilled but positive mindset.
-If you found yourself bogged down by January (or any other month), I find it…
+I can’t quite believe we’re a month into 2023 already!ย Unlike previous years, I really enjoyed January.
+I eased myself into the New Year and found myself relaxed, with a chilled but positive mindset.ย

-This year, I’m setting out on one big adventure.
-Ahead of my 40th Birthday in December, I thought I’d set myself a little challenge.
-There’s some stuff that I’ve wanted to do for a while.
+This year, I’m setting out on one big bucket list adventure.
+Ahead of my 40th Birthday in December, I’ve set myself a little challenge.ย There’s some stuff that I’ve had on my bucket list for a while.
 So I thought, why not make it into a ‘thing’ in the lead-up to my BIG 40?
-It’s common for…

 Setting Goals For The Year Ahead